 - Abide by 24-hour quiet hours.

-- Attend all house meetings as determined by the Residence Coordinator and/or Program Assistants.
+- Attend all house meetings as determined by the House Leaders.

 **All students are reminded that they must comply with campus alcohol and drug policies, which can be found in the Handbook of Student Rights and Responsibilities.